-19. Course Learning Journal
+24. Course Learning Journal

-Course Learning Journal - The learning journal is a written reflection of the student.
+Course Learning Journal - For the Doctoral student, the learning journal is a written reflection of the student.
 The journal is the learning journey while working in each course and integration of the essential elements of the course with the students' professional field.
 The objective of the course journal is to produce a degree of acculturation, integrating new ideas into the students existing knowledge of each course.

 The course learning journal should be concise but comprehensive and include the following sections: